dyagmurozdemir/dyagmurozdemir/_pages/about.md

   - /about.html
 ---

-I am a fifth year Ph.D. student in Information Systems at the [Jindal School of Management](https://jindal.utdallas.edu/), [University of Texas at Dallas](https://www.utdallas.edu/). <br> My advisor is [Sumit Sarkar](https://chairs.utdallas.edu/profiles/dr-sumit-sarkar/).
+I am a Ph.D. candidate in Information Systems at the [Jindal School of Management](https://jindal.utdallas.edu/), [University of Texas at Dallas](https://www.utdallas.edu/). <br> My advisor is [Sumit Sarkar](https://chairs.utdallas.edu/profiles/dr-sumit-sarkar/).

 Research Interests
 ======